ICSCR/icscr.github.io/index.md

 ICSCR is an appropriate venue to publish datasets, machine learning models, indexes, benchmarks, ontologies, libraries, APIs and tools that demand a high effort to be developed and can have a high impact on advancing the state of the art of semantic technologies.
 Papers describing resources rarely receive the same recognition as research papers, therefore ICSCR considers such works as well.
 The main requirements for resource papers are: (I) an objective but precise description of the resource; (II) an open license; and (III) to make the resource available to other users through a permanent link.

-We are particularly encouraging ontologies and RDF dataset submissions available through [KBox](https://github.com/AKSW/KBox).
+We are particularly encouraging ontologies and RDF dataset submissions available through [KBox](https://github.com/AKSW/KBox), [OntoHub](https://ontohub.org/) or any other RDF sharing platform.

 ### Review Criteria